A-Z of health

 Read more about how myasthenia gravis is diagnosed.

 Treating myasthenia gravis

-There is no cure for myasthenia gravis but treatments are available to help control the symptoms and improve muscle weakness.
+Although there's no cure for myasthenia gravis, treatments are available to help control the symptoms and improve muscle weakness.

-Medication can be used to improve communication between the nerves and muscles and increase muscle strength.
+Medication can be used to improve communication between the nerves and muscles, and to increase muscle strength.

 Immunosuppressants are a type of medication used to improve muscle strength by controlling the production of abnormal antibodies.

 In some cases of myasthenia gravis, surgery may be recommended to remove the thymus gland (a thymectomy).
 The thymus gland is found underneath the breastbone and is part of the immune system.
-It is often abnormal in people with myasthenia gravis.
+It's often abnormal in people with myasthenia gravis.

 Read more about how myasthenia gravis is treated.

 Some people may experience a temporary or permanent period of remission (where there are no longer symptoms) and treatment can be stopped.

 Permanent remissions occur in about a third of all people who have a thymectomy.
 Removing a thymus gland tumour (thymoma) usually has little or no effect on the underlying myasthenia gravis.